fission1110/exnux/README.md

 TODO: Fix up the LC stuff
 TODO: Test sound or find a better way to impliment sound
 TODO: Maybe integrate postgres into the image so we don't need two containers
-TODO: Fix iaito and radare2 integration once the apis catch up to each other